 As far as the law is concerned, a moped is basically a motorcycle.
 The operational guidelines are not exactly the same, but they are similar.

 However, if the moped has a 50cc or smaller engine, which has a top speed of about 30mph, it is legally more like a bicycle.
 These riders do not need Illinois drivers’ licenses.
 However, these small scooters must have automatic transmissions.
 Moreover, they must comply with all other legal restrictions, as outlined below.

 Operators with larger mopeds must have a Class L or M drivers’ license.
 These vehicles must be insured, licensed, and registered.
 Moped owners in the City of Chicago must have an additional registration sticker.
 This sticker usually costs about $50 a year.
 Moreover, if the owner resides outside the city limits but rides in Chicago, this additional sticker is mandatory.
 Many Chicagoland suburbs have similar requirements.

 As for the rules of the road, it’s illegal to operate or park any size moped on the sidewalk.
-It is also illegal to carry a passenger on any moped, unless the vehicle has a large-size seat or a “buddy seat.”
-50cc and smaller scooters can only operate on neighborhood and side streets.
+It is also illegal to carry a passenger on any moped unless the vehicle has a large-size seat or a “buddy seat.”
+50cc and smaller scooters can only operate on the neighborhood and side streets.
 Only scooters with at least a 150cc engine may operate on places like Lake Shore Drive.
 These mopeds can legally operate on freeways, but most safety experts suggest that only bigger bikes with 250cc engines do so.